estnltk/estnltk/README.md

 Alternatively, you can install EstNLTK's via PyPI wheel.
 Wheels are available for windows-64, linux-64 and osx_64, covering Python versions 3.6 - 3.9.
-The latest wheel can be installed via command:
+The corresponding version is 1.6.9.1beta, and it can be installed via command:

 ```
 pip install estnltk==1.6.9.1b0
 ```

+_Note_: The version 1.6.9b0 (conda) and 1.6.9.1b0 (PyPI) are equal considering the main functionalities.
+While the version 1.6.9b0 (and earlier EstNLTK's versions) are also  available in PyPI, the support for different platforms and Python versions is very limited in earlier PyPI releases.
-_Note_: While there are also earlier EstNLTK versions available in PyPI, not all Python versions and platforms are covered.
-We therefore recommend to install only the latest version.
-If you need to use earlier versions, please use Anaconda packages that have a better coverage.
+If you need to use earlier versions of EstNLTK, please use our Anaconda packages.

 _Note_: for using some of the tools in estnltk, you also need to have Java installed in your system.
 We recommend using Oracle Java http://www.oracle.com/technetwork/java/javase/downloads/index.html, although alternatives such as OpenJDK (http://openjdk.java.net/) should also work.